timmens/random-grouping/README.md

 not absolute.
 A float parameter ("mixing_multiplier") can be specified.
 If this parameter is very high it will be less likely that people with a different status and which do not want to mix are mixed.
 In fact, a negative value will make it more likely that people with a different status are mixed.
+Multiple status columns can be used, e.g., "status", "status2", etc. and a dict of mixing multipliers can be passed to get different mixing multipliers for different status columns.

 # Contributing